zulianperdana/weather_react/README.md

 ## Uncompleted Features

 Some of the features are unable to run in http mode, for example, fetch current location, and offline capabilities.
-I am unable to run on https mode because weatherstack.com API is only available on http with free/basic account.
+I am unable to run on https mode because weatherstack.com API is only available on http with free/basic account (i cant find any credit card that accepted by weatherstack).
 However i believe that those features are able to be ran in my local development (localhost)